chiarastef/new-york-times-clone/README.md

 - View the optimal layout for the content depending on their device’s screen size
 - See the homepage with current top stories
-- Select a section from the navigation menu and see top stories related to that topic
+- Select a section from the navigation menu and see the top stories related to that topic
+- In the mobile and tablet versions, tap the menu icon to open the menu and the X icon to close it
+- In the desktop version, click on the magnifying glass icon to see the search input
 - Search for a topic and see a list of news related to the keyword entered

 ## Built with